Is it time to invest in a brand-new bed? Has mattress removal been on your mind for some time now?

 Tuft and Needle

 The mattress’s comfort layer sits atop seven inches of polyfoam, which also serves as the foundational support layer of the mattress.
-This feature of the Tuft & Needle bed helps the mattress to maintain its shape.
+This feature of the Tuft and Needle bed helps the mattress to maintain its shape.

 2. Measuring Comfort and Support